appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/update.md

 ### 1. Download Latest

 To download the licensed Appcircle Server package for your organization, you must copy the `cred.json` file to the directory where you want to install the package.
+This typically means copying the `cred.json` file to the same directory containing the `appcircle-server` directory.

 :::info
 Without the `cred.json` file, you will not be able to access the licensed Appcircle Server package.